-- 3.17 The proposed residences will deliver a 2-bed self-build residence that is designed to meet a local resident to provide a self-built home in line with the policy aspirations of Policy H17 of the Local Plan. - 3.18 Policy H17 allows for the conversion of rural buildings to residential use as long as criteria a) to g) are fulfilled. - 3.19 The proposed barn conversion sits adjacent to the existing farmhouse and is not fit for modern agricultural purposes, with the more modern agricultural buildings to the south being retained for the day-to-day functioning of the agricultural enterprise.
-The residence is for a local gentleman that wishes to live at the site and is intended on taking on the farm enterprise in the years to come. - 3.20 The Structural Report clarifies that the building is structurally sound and capable of conversion (see WDS's structural report) with the alterations being consistent with the previously approved schemes outlined in Section 1 of this Statement. - 3.21 The building is of a traditional construction and appearance and is located within easy walking distance of Beckermet's village centre. - 3.22 The proposed access to the barn utilizes an existing hardstanding area that has excellent visibility on to the adopted highway.
+- 3.17 The proposed development will deliver two residences of differing sizes on a small scale site that will deliver choice in the housing market to accord with Paragraphs 63 and 73 of the NPPF and the policy aspirations of Policy H17 of the Local Plan. - 3.18 Policy H17 allows for the conversion of rural buildings to residential use as long as criteria a) to g) are fulfilled. - 3.19 The proposed barn conversions sit adjacent to the existing farmhouse and are not fit for modern agricultural purposes, with the more modern agricultural buildings to the south being retained for the day-to-day functioning of the agricultural enterprise. - 3.20 The Structural Report clarifies that the buildings are structurally sound and capable of conversion (see WDS's structural report) with the alterations being consistent with the previously approved schemes outlined in Section 1 of this Statement. - 3.21 The buildings are of a traditional construction and appearance and are located within easy walking distance of Beckermet's village centre. - 3.22 The proposed access to the barn utilises an existing hard standing area that has excellent visibility on to the adopted highway.
 The adopted highway the former main road linking Sellafield Power Station to Beckermet and historically accommodated high volumes of two-way traffic.
 The road has, however, been turned into a cul-de-sac and now only serves one additional farm to Petersburgh Farm so is a very lightly used road. - 3.23 The enclosed 'Highways Improvement Works' (see Appendix B) were historically approved as part of the previous planning approval (Ref: 4/13/2489/F01).
 The very low traffic use of the road has led to the verges growing over, as can be seen by the photographs within Appendix A, however, the verges have been scraped back with the original road underneath providing a suitable highway surface.
 It is accepted that the road improvement works shall be conditioned as an added safeguard and to ensure a high standard of access to the proposed barn conversion that will benefit other road users.
-The fact that the road layout has already been approved is a strong material consideration and the cumulative impact of one dwelling is not considered to have a material impact upon road safety. - 3.24 The layout of the bungalow has previously been approved and the other traditional barns will be brought forward as a separate planning application in the near future, with the configuration being identical to the previously approved (Ref: 4/13/2489/F01) aside from some additional car parking and garden areas to comply with the updated standards. - 3.25 The Self-build and Custom Housebuilding Act 2015 placed a duty on Councils to have regard to their self-build and custom housebuilding register when carrying out their planning and housing functions.
-The National Planning Practise Guidance identifies that: - 3.26 "Authorities are encouraged to work closely with local delivery partners to ensure that selfbuild and custom housebuilding is an integral part of their housing delivery strategy...Assessment of local housing need as a whole should be conducted using the standard method in national planning guidance.
-Within this context, the size, type and tenure of housing needed for different groups should be assessed including people wishing to self-build or custom-build their own homes."
+The fact that the road layout has already been approved as part of the aforementioned historical planning permissions is a strong material consideration and the cumulative impact of two additional dwellings is not considered to have a material impact upon road safety. - 3.24 The layout of the bungalow has previously been approved and the other traditional barns will be brought forward as a separate planning application in the near future, with the configuration being very similar to the previously approved (Ref: 4/13/2489/F01) barn conversions. - 3.25 The proposed conversion of the traditional stone barns accord with Policy H17 which allows for conversions of traditional buildings and the reconfiguration of the buildings around the existing farmhouse will provide an improvement to the residential amenities of the farmhouse by removing the agricultural use and the associated potential for associated noise and smells from within the adjoining barns and the surrounding courtyard areas.